Video & Slides, 4.5 CPD Hours

 • Collaborate across health and social care effectively to improve complex discharges

-With an enhanced emphasis on interactive discussion and idea sharing, this unique training day will provide you with all the elements you need to deliver change through:
+This unique training will provide you with all the elements you need to deliver change through:

 • Listening and watching presentations and speakers’ Q&A with your course chair